Portland-class cruiser: Design

 The ships were equipped with four propeller shafts and four Parsons GT geared turbines and eight Yarrow boilers.
 The power plant of the ships generated 107,000 shp and the ships had a design speed of 32 knots The ships were designed for a range of 10,000 nmi at 15 knots.
 Both completed ships rolled badly until fitted with bilge keels.

 The cruisers were armed with a main battery of nine Mark 9 8"/55 caliber guns arrayed in three triple mounts, a superfiring pair fore and one aft.
-For anti-aircraft defense, they were armed with eight 5"/25 caliber guns as well as two QF 3 pounder Hotchkiss guns.
+For anti-aircraft defense, they were armed with eight 5"/25 caliber guns and eight .50-cal machine guns.
+In addition there were two QF 3 pounder Hotchkiss saluting guns.
+In 1941, the addition of four quadruple 1.1 in anti-aircraft guns was authorised, with these being on board by the first half of 1942.
 By 1945, the anti-aircraft defenses of both ships had repeatedly been upgraded, with each eventually receiving twenty four Bofors 40 mm guns.
 On these were arranged in four quad mounts and four twin mounts, and on they were arrayed in six quad mounts.
-Both ships were also upgraded with twelve Oerlikon 20 mm cannons.
-No torpedo tubes were fitted on either ship of the class.
+Portland was also upgraded with twelve Oerlikon 20 mm cannons, while Indianapolis instead was fitted with eight twin Oerlikon mounts.
+No torpedo tubes were fitted on either ship of the class, though they were included in the original design.
 The ships were outfitted with Mk.
 8 rangekeepers and Mk.
-27 directors which also housed auxiliary Mk.
+27 directors for their 8-inch guns which also housed auxiliary Mk.
 VII rangekeepers.
+These were replaced during the war with more modern Mark 34 directors.
+They were also equipped with four Mark 19 directors for the 5-inch guns, though this was later reduced to two, mounted on the centreline.
+These directors were then replaced by more modern Mark 33 directors during the war.

 The Portland class was originally designed with 1 in of deck protection and 1 in of side protection, but during construction they were substantially up-armored.
 The ships were completed with belt armor 5 in thick over the magazines and 3.25 in elsewhere.
 Armored bulkheads were between 2 in and 5.75 in, deck armor was 2.5 in, the barbettes were 1.5 in, the gunhouses were 2.5 in, and the conning tower was 1.25 in.

 Additionally, the Portland-class cruisers were designed with space to be outfitted as fleet flagships, with space for a flag officer and his staff to operate.
 The class also featured an aircraft catapult amidships.
 They could carry four aircraft.
 The total crew complement varied, with a regular designed crew complement of 807, a wartime complement of 952, which could increase to 1,229 when the cruiser was operating as a fleet flagship.